-Year 7 - Western side lawns of the MPC
+- Year 7 - Front of school

-Years 8, 9, 10 & 11 - Lower and Upper Quad
+- Years 8, 9, 10 & 11 - Lower and Upper Quad

-- Year 12 - Senior Study
+- Year 12 - Senior Year 12 Common Room

 Students in the playground should remain within these areas.
 The basketball courts and the lower field are available for student use during the second half of lunch.